RafatSh-hash/phone-pocket-client/README.md

 --> There is a "Contact Us" page where people can comment or suggestion. </br>

---> A dark mode button in implemented on the navbar.
+--> A dark mode button in implemented on the navbar. </br>

+--> Dynamic Route is implemented.